-The god Wsir is depicted with a false beard and the 3tf crown sitting in his mummy form on a low-backed throne looks like the sign (hwt).
-He holds the flail (nh3h3) in his right hand while in his left hand he holds the scepter $(hk3)^{50}$.
+The god Wsir is depicted with a false beard and the Atf crown sitting in his mummy form on a low-backed throne looks like the sign (Hwt), on which the sign m3at appears.
+He holds the flail (nx3x3) in his right hand while in his left hand he holds the scepter (Hq3)50.
 By his faceial features we see almond eyes, thin carved eyebrow and delicate nose, mouth & chin.
 These features of Wsir are ideal, what was one of the art's characteristics in the first half of the XIX Dynasty especially at the time of Ramsis II51.
 Behind the god Wisr there is a fan looks like a louts flower.